 Thank you for your desire to join us in our efforts to fight hunger.
 The Atlanta Community Food Bank relies on more than 15,000 volunteers every year in various capacities.
 Individual volunteers and volunteer groups lend support to our day-to-day operations as well as helping to staff special events and other opportunities.
-Please visit our “Groups” or “Individuals” tabs above to find the perfect volunteer task for your needs and email us to let us know which projects might work best for you.
-We’ll respond within 5 business days to discuss scheduling for you or your group.

-How many volunteers does ACFB need?
+How many volunteers does the Food Bank need?

 Approximately 1,500 volunteers assist us on a monthly basis, donating more than 9,000 hours per month.